 - Art.
-1. The referee shall not permit any player to wear equipment that in his or her judgment is dangerous to other players. - Art.
-2. Elbow, hand, finger, wrist or forearm guards, casts, or braces made of fiberglass, plaster, metal or any other nonpliable substance, shall be prohibited unless covered completely with slow-rebounding foam as described in Rule 1-26.4. - Art.
-3. The prohibition of the use of hard substance material does not apply to the upper arm, shoulder, or leg when the material is padded so as not to create a hazard for other players. - Art.
+1. The referee shall not permit any player to wear equipment that, in his or her judgment, is dangerous to other players. - Art.
+2. Elbow, hand, finger, wrist or forearm guards, casts or braces made of fiberglass, plaster, metal or any other non-pliable substance, shall be prohibited unless covered completely with the slow-rebounding foam as described in Rule 1-26.4. - Art.
+3. The prohibition of the use of hard substance material does not apply to the upper arm, shoulder or leg when the material is padded so as not to create a hazard for other players. - Art.
 4. Pliable (flexible or easily bent) material, covered on all exterior sides and edges with not less than 1/2-inch thickness of a slow-rebounding foam, may be used to immobilize and protect an injury. - Art.
 5. Equipment that could cut or cause an injury to another player shall be prohibited, without respect to whether the equipment is hard.
 Excessively long fingernails shall be prohibited. - Art.
 6. Equipment used shall be appropriate for basketball.
 Basketball knee braces may be worn when they are covered properly.
 A protector for any injured facial bone, even though made of hard material, shall be permissible when it does not endanger other players.
-Eyeglass and mouth guard protectors are appropriate equipment when they meet the qualifications outlined in this rule. - Art.
-7. Head decorations, head wear, helmets, and jewelry are illegal. - Art.
-8. Any equipment or substance that is unnatural and designed to increase a player's height or reach, or to gain an unfair advantage, shall be prohibited. - Art.
-9. Players and team members are not permitted to wear a microphone or any other equipment which enables sound transmission from a player or a team member to an off-court receiver.
+Eyeglass and mouth guard protectors are appropriate equipment when they meet the qualifications outlined in this rule.
+Names or logos of professional sports entities are not permitted on any player's equipment. - Art.
+7. Head decorations, headwear, headgear and jewelry are illegal. - Art.
+8. Any equipment that is unnatural and designed to increase a player's height or reach, or to gain an unfair advantage shall be prohibited. - Art.
+9. Players and team members are not permitted to wear a microphone or any other equipment which enables sound transmission from a player to an off-court receiver.